 You may first discuss any concern about the outcome of a taught-course examination with your subject tutor, course director, supervisor, or, where appropriate, the relevant Director of Graduate Studies.

 Queries and appeals must not be raised directly with the examiners.

-If, following such a discussion, you have a concern about procedures not being correctly followed during an examination or you have reason to believe that your examination was not conducted fairly, you may make an academic appeal to the Proctors under the academic appeals procedure.
+If, following such a discussion, you have a concern about procedures not being correctly followed during an examination or you have reason to believe that your examination was not conducted fairly, you may make an academic appeal to the Proctors under the academic appeals procedure (see guidance for students).
 You may contact a caseworker in the Proctors' Office to discuss your options (in confidence and without committing yourself to any action) before the formal appeals procedure is followed, via your Senior Tutor.
 You should also usually submit your appeal to the Proctors via your Senior Tutor.

 If you are a research degree student, you may submit your academic appeal directly to the Proctors' Office.

 The Proctors will only consider appeals on the basis of procedural irregularities, not appeals against examiners’ academic judgement.
 The Proctors will only authorise the re-checking of marks if there is evidence of an irregularity having occurred or if some other sufficiently serious justification is in play.
 Papers will be re-marked only if investigation by the Proctors has found a serious problem in the original examination process.

 University services including teaching and supervision